aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

     :target: _static/composite_state_2.pdf
     :align: center

-I think a lot of the terminology that was invented for UML came from exhausted committees working on Friday afternoons, minutes before the weekend:  Any state-looking-widget on your diagram that actually isn't a state, is called a pseudostate.
+Any state-looking-widget on your diagram that actually isn't a state, is called a **pseudostate**.
 For instance, on our diagram, the black initialization dot and the H with a star beside it (deep history) are both called pseudostates.

 If you had to draw your statechart into a diagram that didn't have enough room for it, you might want to simplify it into a compacted representation.
 This would let the person reading your diagram know that there is more to it, but that it was simplified on the picture so that everything would fit on the page.
-For some reason this is called "decomposition hiding".
+For some reason this is called **decomposition hiding**.
 I'll demonstrate this by hiding some of the details of our HSM oven:

 .. image:: _static/composite_state_3.svg
     :target: _static/composite_state_3.pdf